 What kind of wetland is the Marrambidya wetland?

 The Marrambidya Wetland has been created from the disused treatment ponds of the Narrung Street Sewage Treatment Works.
 This wetland will be unlike a natural wetland in that water will constantly be allowed to enter the system throughout the year.
 However the releases will be aligned to mimic the natural wetland system where the flow will increase over winter and decreased during summer.

 Excess water from the Marrambidya Wetland is released into the Murrumbidgee River.

-Regular water quality monitoring will be conducted at the Marrambidya Wetland to test for temperature, salinity, pH and other nutrients.
-The monitoring will ensure that the water quality in the wetland stays consistent with the water quality found in natural wetlands.
-These activities will help Council to ensure the water in the wetland is of suitable quality for wetland plants and animals.
+Regular water quality monitoring is conducted at the Marrambidya Wetland to test for temperature, salinity, pH and other nutrients.
+Monitoring ensures that the water quality in the wetland stays consistent with the water quality found in natural wetlands.
+These activities help Council ensure the water in the wetland is of suitable quality for wetland plants and animals.

 Ask A Question